 Studies have shown that very few of us enjoy the process of filling out our dating profiles and even fewer still really know what to say when it comes to putting our best selves forward online.
 So, to help you along we’ve put together this guide to help you get it right.
 So, let’s dig in.

 Don’t be afraid of looking vain, uploading recent pictures is an absolute must.
-Many people simply won’t click into a profile to see more without a picture and many more will simply not talk to you if you’ve chosen to upload an old picture of yourself.
-Keep your pictures fun, light hearted and most importantly, keep them recent.
+Many people simply won’t click on a profile to see more without a picture and much more will simply not talk to you if you’ve chosen to upload an old picture of yourself.
+Keep your pictures fun, light-hearted and most importantly, keep them recent.
 If you can, ensure there’s at least one picture of you on your own, so that any prospective dates know which one is you in a group picture.
 Oh, and smile, everyone loves a smile.

 Tempted to tell some half-truths or lies in your online dating profile because, hey, it’s only online dating?
 Well, don’t.
 Lying at any time is far from recommended, but online, a single found out lie can undermine everything else you said.
 If you add 4 inches to your height online, what else might you be capable of lying about?
 Keep it on the level and you’ll be getting your relationship off to the right start.

 Lots of us come to mature online dating with deep frustrations about our dating experiences in the past, but you need to leave those are the door.
 Imagine speaking to somebody at a bar and their first 15 minutes spent talking to you was about how nobody ever talks to them, how they’ve gone out with some right idiots and that they usually hate dating.
 That’d put you off, wouldn’t it?
 Well then, don’t make your online dating profile sound like that.
 Be positive, optimistic and friendly.
 You catch more flies with honey, as they say.